Disclosure: Some affiliate links are provided below. Learn more.

 This is what my drawer looked like originally.
 To remove the orangey-brown stain, I used an orbital sander and 40 grit sandpaper to sand the drawer until the original finish was removed.

 Sanding to remove finishes can be tedious and time-consuming, especially when they’re on thick.
 I recommend listening to some awesome music while you do this.
-This helps ensure you don’t die from boredom before you manage to upcycle your drawer into shelving.
+This helps ensure you don’t die from boredom.

 Once I had removed the original finish, I then used my orbital sander to lightly sand the drawer using 120 grit sandpaper